Full: The Hunger Moon

 Programmed by MK Chavez

 The February moon is the hunger moon.
 It reigns over a time of surrender and renewal of that which nurtures us and gives us new life.
-Poets Rachelle Escamilla, Lourdes Figueroa, and Leticia Hernández-Linares pay homage to love in all its manifestations: platonic, romantic (in all of its variations), and most important, self-love.
+Poets Rachelle Escamilla, Lourdes Figueroa, and Leticia Hernández-Linares pay homage to love in all its manifestations.
+Coraza plays indie folk pop.
 Attendees receive a hunger moon gift to take home.